-• He aided and abetted in the persecutions of the Bosnian Muslim population of the Srebrenica enclave, a UN-designated safe area around the town of Srebrenica located in eastern Bosnia and Herzegovina, about 15 kilometres from the Serbian border.
+• Blagojević aided and abetted in the persecutions of the Bosnian Muslim population of the Srebrenica enclave, a UN-designated 'safe area' around the town of Srebrenica in eastern Bosnia and Herzegovina, about 15 kilometres from the Serbian border.
 He did this through the underlying acts of murder, cruel and inhumane treatment, terrorising the civilian population and forcible transfer.

-• He aided and abetted the commission of murder of Bosnian Muslim men in Bratunac.
+• Blagojević aided and abetted the commission of murder of Bosnian Muslim men in Bratunac.

-VIDOJE BLAGOJEVIĆ Born 22 June 1950 in the Bratunac Municipality, Bosnia and Herzegovina Indictments Initial: 30 October 1998; amended: 27 October 1999; amended joinder: 26 May 2003 Arrested 10 August 2001, by the multinational Security Force (SFOR) Transferred to ICTY 10 August 2001 Initial appearance 16 August 2001, pleaded not guilty to all charges Trial Chamber Judgement 17 January 2005, sentenced to 18 years' imprisonment Appeals Chamber Judgement 9 May 2007, sentence reduced to 15 years' imprisonment Awaiting transfer
+VIDOJE BLAGOJEVIĆ Born 22 June 1950 in the Bratunac Municipality, Bosnia and Herzegovina Indictments Initial: 30 October 1998; amended: 27 October 1999; amended joinder: 26 May 2003 Arrested 10 August 2001, by the multinational Security Force (SFOR) Transferred to ICTY 10 August 2001 Initial appearance 16 August 2001, pleaded not guilty to all charges Trial Chamber Judgement 17 January 2005, sentenced to 18 years' imprisonment Appeals Chamber Judgement 9 May 2007, sentence reduced to 15 years' imprisonment Sentence served 25 January 2008, transferred to Norway to serve his sentence; credit was given for time spent in custody; early release granted on 3 February 2012 (effective on 22 December 2012)